This example is solved with the data science and machine learning platform Neural Designer. You can follow it step by step using the free trial.

 - The following chart shows the histogram for the variable BIOPSY.
 These data do not have a regular distribution.
 Indeed, most cases have CIN II-III or CIN III, and very few cases have ADENOCARCINOMA value.

 - The following pie chart shows the histogram for the variable P16/KI67.
-As can be seen, there are many more positive than negative cases.
+As you can see, there are many more positive than negative cases.

 - The following pie chart shows the histogram for the variable SMOKE.
-As can be seen, there are more smokers than non-smokers.
+As you can see, there are more smokers than non-smokers.

 - The following chart shows the histogram for the variable PROGNOSIS.
 The maximum frequency is for cases with CIN II-III or CIN III, and the minimum is for patients with ADENOCARCINOMA or SQUAMOUS CARCINOMA.